 – For the pressure bandage to be most effective, it must be applied at a very specific pressure – 50 -70 mmHg on a blood pressure monitor.
 This is easily achieved with a Smart bandage and near impossible with a regular crepe bandage.

 – This is not easily achieved without proper training but, as already mentioned, it is unlikely to cause any ill effects in Black Mamba or Cape Cobra bites.

-– For bites on the foot or leg, once the pressure bandage has been applied properly, splint the leg to immobilise the ankle and knee joints, and bind the two legs together to maximise immobilisation.
+– For bites on the foot or leg, once the pressure bandage has been applied properly, splint the leg to immobilise it and bind the two legs together to maximise immobilisation.

-– If the bite is on a hand, straighten the arm and once the immobilisation bandages have been applied, splint the straightened arm to immobilise the elbow and wrist joints.
+– If the bite is on a hand, straighten the arm and, once the immobilisation bandages have been applied, splint the straightened arm to immobilise it.
 After applying the pressure bandage, check for the presence of a pulse below distal to the bandage.
 Check the pulse every 10-15 minutes.
 If the pulse is not palpable, then the pressure bandage should be removed and the need for it reassessed.

 – Provided there is no contraindication to it staying in place, the pressure bandages should remain in place until such time as the patient reaches a hospital and must only then be removed by a medical doctor.